bazelbuild/starlark/spec.md

 Strings are _not_ iterable sequences, so they cannot be used as the operand of a `for`-loop, list comprehension, or any other operation than requires an iterable sequence.
-One must expliitly call a method of a string value to obtain an iterable view.
+One must explicitly call a method of a string value to obtain an iterable view.

 Any value may formatted as a string using the `str` or `repr` built-in